assane-mbodj/dupfinder/README.md

 ```

 ### <a name="multiple"></a>Running multiple samples at once
 DupFinder can be used to run multiple samples using a single command.
-For exemple if there existe several sample paired-end, they can all be processed using:
+For exemple if there existe several sample paired-end for Illumina or Single-end for Nanopore, they can all be processed using:
 ```bash
 	For Illumina data:
 	    nextflow run dupfinder.nf --sr --c file.config --genome_file reference.fa --reads_sr "*_{1,2}.fastq" --annot file.bed --out Output_DupFinder